HoTT/Coq-HoTT/STYLE.md

-occurrence of a definition when displaying the current proof state or when giving an error message, and also to print the universe parameters and the constraints imposed on them when displaying a definition with `Print` or `Show`.
+occurrence of a definition when displaying the current proof state or when giving an error message, and also to print the universe parameters and the constraints imposed on them when displaying a definition with `Print` or `About` or a typechecking a term with `Check`.
 (Nowadays Coq is sometimes smart enough to display universes automatically when giving an error message that would otherwise look like "unable to unify `A` with `A`".)
 To display the current universe _constraints_ during a proof, use `Show Universes` (this is not to be confused with `Print Universes`, which displays the current list of _global_ universes; the latter is usually quite small with universe polymorphism enabled).

 The universe parameters of an occurrence of a definition are displayed as `foo@{Top.1 Top.2}`.
 Here `foo` is a definition which takes two universe parameters, and this occurrence of `foo` has those two parameters instantiated to the universes `Top.1` and `Top.2`.
-When displaying a definition with `Print` or `Show`, its universe parameters are shown in a comment below the definition, followed by `|-` and a list of the constraints on those parameters.
+When displaying a definition with `Print` or `About`, its universe parameters are shown in a comment below the definition, followed by `|-` and a list of the constraints on those parameters.